u2308053-lgtm/Diabetes-detection-software/README.md

 # Diabetes-detection-software
-A system that uses various ML models to classify if a person has chances of having diabetes or not
+A system that uses various ML models to classify if a person has chances of having heart disease or not

 Pipeline: